tduyng/tduyng.github.io/content/notes/2025-01-10-nix-home-manager.md

 +++
-title = "[Microblog] First attempt at migrating from Homebrew to Nix with Nix Home Manager" date = 2025-01-10T20:09:30
+title = "[Note] First attempt at migrating from Homebrew to Nix with Nix Home Manager" date = 2025-01-10T20:09:30

 [extra]